Ajax23/PoreAna/docsrc/density.rst

       <div class="col-md-10">
         <div style="text-align: justify; text-justify: inter-word;">

-Density analysis in a Pore
+Density Analysis in a Pore
 ==========================

 The density analysis needs the sampled object file using the density